jaspector

 Specific windows assigned by Building Safety Division

-Typical inspection sequence: Typical sequence for residential construction: 1) Setback/survey staking inspection (before excavation, if required); 2) Foundation/footing inspection (after excavation and reinforcing steel, before pour); 3) Underground utilities inspection (under-slab plumbing and electrical, before pour); 4) Framing inspection (after rough framing, blocking, bracing, and roof sheathing); 5) Rough mechanical, electrical, and plumbing inspections; 6) Insulation inspection; 7) Energy envelope/blower door test (if required by NM energy code); 8) Final inspection; 9) Certificate of Occupancy.
+Typical sequence: Typical sequence for residential construction: 1) Setback/survey staking inspection (before excavation, if required); 2) Foundation/footing inspection (after excavation and reinforcing steel, before pour); 3) Underground utilities inspection (under-slab plumbing and electrical, before pour); 4) Framing inspection (after rough framing, blocking, bracing, and roof sheathing); 5) Rough mechanical, electrical, and plumbing inspections; 6) Insulation inspection; 7) Energy envelope/blower door test (if required by NM energy code); 8) Final inspection; 9) Certificate of Occupancy.
 Typical sequence for commercial construction: 1) Foundation and structural inspections; 2) Underground utilities; 3) Structural steel or masonry inspections (as applicable); 4) Rough trade inspections (mechanical, electrical, plumbing, fire suppression); 5) Above-ceiling/pre-close inspection; 6) Insulation and energy envelope; 7) Final inspection and certificate of occupancy.

-Do I need a building permit in Farmington, NM?
+01 Do I need a building permit in Farmington, NM?

 A permit is required for all new construction, additions, structural alterations, demolitions, and changes of occupancy.
 Electrical, plumbing, and mechanical permits are required for installation and significant repair/alteration of utility systems.
 Re-roofing, solar installations, and accessory structures over 120 sq ft require permits.

-How much does a building permit cost in Farmington, NM?
+02 How much does a building permit cost in Farmington, NM?

+Building permit fees in Farmington, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based, consistent with NM CID schedule and city ordinance.
 Permit fee based on total construction valuation.
 Farmington may have its own fee ordinance -- confirm with city..
 Plan check fee: Typically 65% of the building permit fee for commercial; residential plan check fees vary.
 Verify current rates with city..

-How do I apply for a building permit in Farmington, NM?
+03 How do I apply for a building permit in Farmington, NM?

-1. Confirm that your property is within Farmington city limits using the city's GIS parcel maps or by calling (505) 599-1160.
+To apply for a building permit in Farmington, NM, follow these steps: 1.
+Confirm that your property is within Farmington city limits using the city's GIS parcel maps or by calling (505) 599-1160.
 2. Determine the permit type(s) required: building permit, electrical, plumbing, mechanical, or combination (trade) permits.
 3. Prepare required documents: completed permit application, site plan, construction drawings (scaled), energy compliance documentation, contractor license information or homeowner permit application.
 4. Submit application in person at 800 Municipal Drive or via the city's online portal if available.
 Contact (505) 599-1160 to confirm current submission methods.
 5. Pay plan review fee at time of submittal.
 6. Await plan review.
 City staff will contact you regarding comments or approval.
 7. Address any plan correction requests and resubmit.
 8. Upon approval, pay remaining permit fee and receive the issued permit.
 9. Post permit on job site; begin construction.
 10. Schedule inspections through the Building Safety Division at key milestones.
 11. Final inspection and Certificate of Occupancy upon completion.

-How long does it take to get a building permit in Farmington, NM?
+04 How long does it take to get a building permit in Farmington, NM?

-How do I schedule a building inspection in Farmington, NM?
+05 How do I schedule a building inspection in Farmington, NM?

-Inspections can be scheduled via: (505) 599-1160.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Farmington, NM via: (505) 599-1160.
 Request at least one business day in advance..

-Other cities in San Juan County
+Other jurisdictions in San Juan County.

-View all San Juan County jurisdictions →
+All San Juan County jurisdictions →